Setours’ Protocols for Safe Travel in South America

 - In PERU, as of April 26th, the use of 2 face masks are mandatory in places with risk of agglomeration such as shopping malls, department stores, supply stores, supermarkets, markets, warehouses, pharmacies and recommended in enclosed places such as museums.
 The additional use of the facial protector is recommended in these establishments as well.

-- Only travelers with boarding passes will be allowed to enter to the airport.
+- Only travelers with boarding passes will be allowed to enter the airport.
 Check-in must be online and the counter at the airport is for baggage handling only.

-- For International flights you must be at the airport at least 3 hours prior to the departure and 2 hours prior to the domestic flights.
+- For international flights, you must be at the airport at least 3 hours prior to the departure and 2 hours prior to the domestic flights.

 - We strongly recommend purchasing adequate travel insurance with COVID-19 coverage before arriving in South America.
 While authorities in Peru do not require it, it is a compulsory prerequisite to enter CHILE (minimum coverage of USD 30,000 per traveler).